throughtronik/pick_a_card/README.md

-A simple RUBY console app thats shows how to use arrays and sample function.
+A simple RUBY console app that shows how to use arrays and sample function.